 Like wine, the flavor of the wine is affected by terroir--the climate, the slope of the pasture land, the diet available to the animals who gave the milk, and what time of year the animals were milked all factor into the final flavor profile of the cheese.

 For this reason, a Parmesan-style cheese from South America will taste very different from authentic Parmesan Reggiano cheese.
 But, again, your cheesemonger can help you find cheeses from different countries in similar styles to help you further expand your palate.

 7. Experiment with food and wine.
 Different cheeses go better with some foods and wines than others.

 See if you can detect a pattern.
-Do milder cheeses go well with sweeter or more assertive condiments?
+For example, do milder cheeses go well with sweeter or more assertive condiments?
 Are creamy cheeses best paired with crunchy condiments or with jam?

-8. Ask or read about what pairing work and then give them a try.
+8. Ask or read about what pairing works and then try it.

-9. Read about cheese in one of the many great books on the subject.
+9. Read about cheese in one of the many excellent books on the subject.

 10. Check out my main Favorite Cheese Pleasers

-I am lucky enough to have a great relationship with a cheesemonger in my area, so whenever he turns me on to a great cheese or when I find a cheese that I really like, I will add an article about that cheese on my Cheese Pleasers page.
-Check back frequently to read about my latest discoveries.
+I am lucky enough to have a great relationship with a cheesemonger in my area, so whenever he turns me on to a great cheese or when I find a cheese that I like, I will add an article about that cheese on my Cheese Pleasers page.
+So check back frequently to read about my latest discoveries.